B-type main-sequence star

-B-type stars are extremely luminous and blue.
+B-type stars are luminous and blue-white.
 Their spectra have strong neutral helium absorption lines, which are most prominent at the B2 subclass, and moderately strong hydrogen lines.
 Examples include Regulus, Algol A and Acrux.

 History

 This class of stars was introduced with the Harvard sequence of stellar spectra and published in the Revised Harvard photometry catalogue.
 The definition of type B-type stars was the presence of non-ionized helium lines with the absence of singly ionized helium in the blue-violet portion of the spectrum.
 All of the spectral classes, including the B type, were subdivided with a numerical suffix that indicated the degree to which they approached the next classification.
 Thus B2 is 1/5 of the way from type B (or B0) to type A.

 Later, however, more refined spectra showed lines of ionized helium for stars of type B0.
 Likewise, A0 stars also show weak lines of non-ionized helium.
 Subsequent catalogues of stellar spectra classified the stars based on the strengths of absorption lines at specific frequencies, or by comparing the strengths of different lines.
 Thus, in the MK Classification system, the spectral class B0 has the line at wavelength 439 nm being stronger than the line at 420 nm.
 The Balmer series of hydrogen lines grows stronger through the B class, then peak at type A2.
 The lines of ionized silicon are used to determine the sub-class of the B-type stars, while magnesium lines are used to distinguish between the temperature classes.